Who We Are

 As California Whale Rescue continues to grow and progress, we aim to increase the number of trained response teams up and down the coast of California.
 We will also continue our work to educate mariners, fishermen, and the public on the issue of entanglement, and to participate in prevention and mitigation committees and efforts.
 Ultimately, we aim to create a safer environment for whales and other marine life.

-California Whale Rescue recently became a project of Oceanic Society.
-Together, the organizations will work to effect real change in whale entanglement response and prevention, and, through greater awareness, will help advance existing whale conservation efforts in California and beyond.
+California Whale Rescue is a project of Oceanic Society.
+Together, the organizations work to effect real change in whale entanglement response and prevention, and, through greater awareness, will help advance existing whale conservation efforts in California and beyond.
 Read more about the partnership »